Retirement planning is about making sure that you have enough money to live on when you retire.

 Between 1997 and 2017 property had a long steady period of growth in the UK.
 However property is subject to cycles just like everything else.
 Compared with pensions and other savings vehicles, investing in property has other downsides too:

-- Property needs to be maintained and you need to set aside 2-5% of the income each year for general maintenance, and 20-40% of the annual income every 5 years for more major refurbishment
+- Every year you need to budget for general maintenance, and every 5-10 years for more major refurbishment

 - Buying and selling property costs thousands in fees, and all these costs diminish your profits

-- Income from property is taxable the same as other investment income
+- Income from property is taxable the same as other investment income, so you could pay 20%, 40% or even 45% tax on the rent

 - Property is notoriously illiquid, meaning that you can’t easily make partial withdrawals, and selling can be a long and expensive process